glzjin/CodeforcesRank/Readme.md

 # CodeforcesRank

 ## What
-A tool to help you calc you point at Codeforces.com
+A tool to help you calc your point at Codeforces.com

 ## Usage